april-tools/colorai/cfp.md

 We invite two types of submissions:

 - novel research on low-rank representations in AI or retrospective papers on lessons learned and reproducibility studies (up to 4 pages, excluding references in [**AAAI format**](https://aaai.org/conference/aaai/aaai-25/))
-- papers already accepted at a major AI and ML conference this year (in the original format and length)
+- papers already accepted at a major AI and ML conference this year (in the original format and length, not anonymized)

 Submissions will be accepted only through [**OpenReview**](https://openreview.net/group?id=AAAI.org/2025/Workshop/CoLoRAI) and must closely follow the formatting guidelines in the templates, otherwise, they will be desk-rejected.